affinda/affinda-python/docs/models.md

 Accreditation.

+Variables are only populated by the server, and will be ignored when sending a request.

 :ivar education:
 :vartype education: str
-:ivar education_level:
-:vartype education_level: str
 :ivar input_str:
 :vartype input_str: str
 :ivar match_str:
 :vartype match_str: str
+:ivar education_level:
+:vartype education_level: str

 <a id="models._models.Accreditation.__init__"></a>